Taking all the fun out of ‘fun size’…

 As a Personal Trainer and Dietitian you might think I’m the exact type of person who would totally be sharing those charts, heck probably even creating the damn things, making sure each and every one of you know that candy is UNHEALTHY!

 But guess what?
-They’re stupid.
+I actually think they’re incredibly stupid.
 For a few reasons…

-The second, and even more important reason that trying to “work off” treats in the gym is ridiculous is that EXERCISE SHOULD NEVER BE SEEN AS PUNISHMENT.
+Trying to “work off” treats in the gym is ridiculous because EXERCISE SHOULD NEVER BE SEEN AS A PUNISHMENT.
 In my experience, this is the #1 reason why people don’t exercise.
 To them, exercise is hard, painful, and unpleasant.
 They over-indulge on the weekend, so back to the gym on Monday for a torture session.
 From a psychological perspective, this teaches the brain to want to AVOID activity! (obviously, right?
 I mean our brains are trying to look out for us, by making us want to avoid things that can harm us.
 So if every time we exercise we’re perceiving it as punishment and suffering, we will go to great lengths to not feel that way again!)

 Instead, find an activity you actually enjoy, and that makes you feel great while doing it.
 Maybe it’s walking instead of running or perhaps you ditch the treadmill altogether and take a dance class with your friends.
 Yoga, Weights, Cycling, Swimming, Martial Arts, however you get your body moving is completely up to you.
 But remember, exercising at a pace that is right for you is the most important thing to find enjoyment in movement.